In Depth Baby Product Reviews Led by a Pediatrician

 We weighed and measured all products using the same equipment, so the comparison is apples-to-apples.
 Unfortunately, we've discovered that not all manufacturers provide accurate measurements, so we weigh and measure the products ourselves for consistency and accuracy.

 The largest folded stroller is the Hamax Outback at 33,667 cubic inches, which makes sense as it is a bulky bike trailer.
 Close on its heels is the Mockingbird Double, measuring 33,163 cubic inches.
-This is a harder pill to swallow since similarly styled options are much smaller when folded, like the UPPAbaby Vista v3 that is closer to 22,913 cubic inches.
-Smaller options include the UPPAbaby Minu Duo at around 6,654 cubic inches, but it is designed with size in mind.
+This is a harder pill to swallow, as similarly styled options are much smaller when folded, such as the UPPAbaby Vista v3, which is closer to 22,913 cubic inches.
+Smaller folded options include the UPPAbaby Minu Duo, which measures 6,654 cubic inches, and the Radio Flyer 3-in-1 EZ Fold Wagon, which measures 8,840 cubic inches.
 The Zoe Twin v2 is also relatively small at 11,431 cubic inches.
-Some strollers can fold smaller by removing wheels, which isn't an enormous hassle if they are quick-release like those found on the Thule Urban Glide 2 Double, and you don't need to carry them.
-The Veer Cruiser folds flat, but it is still pretty long.
+The Veer Cruiser folds flat, but it remains relatively long.

 Kid's Ride